extremenetworks/Virtual_VOSS/GNS3_VOSS-VM_Guide.md

 2. Open GNS3

 #### Step 7: Setting up GNS3
 1. A Setup Wizard should show up when you open GNS3.
-Select "Run modern IOS" and click next.
+Select "Run modern IOS" or "Run Appliances in a virtual machine" and click next.
 2. Change the host binding to 127.0.0.1.
 3. The connection should be successful.
 Click Next
 4. Click on "VMware" -> Select your GNS3-VM -> and select the same CPUs and RAM you picked in Step 4.3. -> Click Next